th0r0nd0r/Babylon/game_plan.md

 - create birds with simple flight paths that are physics enabled

 - have a score counter that increments when a bird falls below some point for some amt. of time

+- find a way to modularize cloth creation
+- create a new cloth on player click